San Francisco: Geography

 There are more than 50 hills within the city limits.
 Some neighborhoods are named after the hill on which they are situated, including Nob Hill, Potrero Hill, and Russian Hill.
 Near the geographic center of the city, southwest of the downtown area, are a series of less densely populated hills.
 Twin Peaks, a pair of hills forming one of the city's highest points, forms an overlook spot.
 San Francisco's tallest hill, Mount Davidson, is 928 ft high and is capped with a 103 foot tall cross built in 1934.
-Dominating this area is Sutro Tower, a large red and white radio and television transmission tower reaching 1,811 ft (552 m) above sea level.
+Dominating this area is Sutro Tower, a tall red and white radio and television transmission tower reaching 1,811 ft (552 m) above sea level.